aiyer04/portfolio/README.md

-  # Technical Portfolio
+  # Software Engineer Portfolio (Community) (Copy)

- The original project is available at https://www.figma.com/design/62gWRlMhOsjwiCE67KcqqV/Software-Engineer-Portfolio--Community-.
+  This is a code bundle for Software Engineer Portfolio (Community) (Copy).
+The original project is available at https://www.figma.com/design/xVzVbmuR5GKdJ8rTc0CEkS/Software-Engineer-Portfolio--Community---Copy-.

   ## Running the code